 This is the third in a series of posts (see links above) discussing John Hattie’s remarkable quantitative synthesis of the factors influencing student achievement described in Visible Learning, and discussed with more attention to practical implications in Visible Learning for Teachers.
-My topic is “feedback,” one of the top five factors Hattie’s analysis (as well as that of other researchers) find most important for student achievement.
-(For a scholarly treatment of feedback research, more theoretically inclined readers may want to dive into this article by Hattie and a collaborator in addition to reviewing this post.)
+My topic is “feedback,” one of the top five factors that Hattie’s analysis (as well as that of other researchers) find most important for student achievement.
+(For a scholarly treatment of feedback research, more theoretically inclined readers may want to dive into this article (link no longer available) by Hattie and a collaborator in addition to reviewing this post.)

 Building Intellectual and Personal Competence Through Feedback